How Do You Calculate a Wrongful Death Settlement?

 • Loss of consortium

 If the monetary value of the settlement does not fairly represent both economic and non-economic losses, you can choose to negotiate a higher payment or go to trial and present your case for more compensation.
+Approximately 95% of all personal injury claims, including wrongful death suits, are settled without a trial.

 An experienced wrongful death lawyer can offer sound legal advice and help you fully value your damages to bring a strong claim that puts you in a better position to get a fair settlement.
 However, if both parties cannot reach a fair negotiated settlement, your attorney can represent you in court.